ezpaarse-project/ezpaarse/doc/development/middlewares.md

 ### istex
 Enriches consultation events with [istex](http://www.istex.fr/) data from their [API](https://api.istex.fr/documentation/)

+### on-campus-counter
+Based on the idea that all onCampus accesses will come from IP addresses contained in the private ranges (documented [here](https://en.wikipedia.org/wiki/Private_network#Private_IPv4_address_spaces)), this middelware adds an `on_campus` field on each EC and increments the `on-campus-accesses` counter in the general report.

 ### parser
 Parses the URL associated with a consultation event (by calling the appropriate parser)